• Free shipping on all orders

 It’s easy to assume that cats only clean themselves to stay clean.
 The reason that they spend so much time self-grooming, however, isn’t only because they like being as clean as possible.
 Here are a few reasons that cats are so fastidious about their grooming.

-ginger tabby cat sitting with its legs outstretched while grooming itself
+cat with eyes-closed grooming itself

 Bonding